MrQR-me/docs/registration.md

 ## Free User Account
 {: .text-purple-000 }
 Your Free account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access and complete all the **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform.
 There is no personal site and you cannot create or manage your own **MrQR**{: .text-purple-000 } Forms.
-Your [Profile](https://docs.mrqr.me/profile/) page allows you to Store and Share:

-* Your Profile Image
-* Your Name
-* Your Contact Number

-You cannot Store or Share Addresses, Training Records or Equipment Details.
+You cannot Store or Share Profile Infomation, Addresses, Training Records or Equipment Details.

 ## Setting Up Your Free Account
 {: .text-purple-000 }